alvs210/alvs210/_posts/2024-01-01-building-efficiency.md

 4686414.2
 DONE
 ```
-Your program should output a number of lines equal to the number of buildings and each line is the
+My program outputted a number of lines equal to the number of buildings and each line is the
 building’s name and energy efficiency in kWh per square foot per year.
-The lines should be sorted in
+The lines were sorted in
-descending order of kWh per square foot per year (least efficient building first), and you must write your
+descending order of kWh per square foot per year (least efficient building first).

-own sorting function (you can’t just use the qsort library function).
+I had to write my own sorting function (you can’t just use the qsort library function).
 Buildings with equal efficiency
-should be sorted alphabetically (e.g. based on the strcmp function).
+were sorted alphabetically (e.g. based on the strcmp function).
 For example:

 ```
 HudsonAnnex 17.4